 Colorado corporations like Qwest Communications and Macy’s in Denver, DISH Network in Englewood, and Children’s Hospital in Aurora ensure a steady supply of corporate paralegal jobs, while top law firms like Holland & Hart, Davis Graham & Stubbs LLP, and Sherman & Howard LLC are always in search of paralegals with a solid work ethic, an unwavering commitment to excellence, and the right credentials.

 As in other states, paralegals in Colorado are not directly regulated.
 They must work under the supervision of a lawyer who is responsible for their professional conduct.
 However, specific education or training requirements are not mandated by the state.
-This allows aspiring paralegals to pursue career opportunities through on-the-job training or educational coursework, and to obtain national certification in order to further distinguish themselves.
+This allows aspiring paralegals to pursue career opportunities by obtaining a degree of their choosing and pursue national certification in order to further distinguish themselves.